 Scott Radloff, PhD - Director, Technical Unit

 Dr. Scott Radloff provides overall strategic direction to PMA as well as overseeing technical aspects of the project, including survey operations, data management and analysis.
 He works closely with PMA staff, faculty, and students to support our network of implementing partners and coordinates with funders and external partners to ensure progress against project goals and objectives.
+Dr. Radloff received his doctorate in Sociology with a focus on demography from Brown University.
 Prior to his work with PMA, Dr. Radloff worked with the United States Agency for International Development for 30 years.
 During this time, he served as the Director for the Office of Population and Reproductive Health for seven years.

 Heather Harrison, MPH - Director, Project Management Unit